Oct 2, 2016

 Leave a Comment

-Are professional picks good for ranked play?
 Professional picks do not always translate into strong ranked ladder picks.
-Champions with difficult mechanics tend to be more rewarding for players that can master them, but these champions are generally nerfed to a "balanced state" for pro play.
+Champions with difficult mechanics tend to be more rewarding for players who can master them, but those champions are generally nerfed to a "balanced state" for pro play.
+Here is a simplified example of why that matters to you.

 Picks From the World Stage

-In the scenario above, a professional player would certainly pick champion B, as this nets a higher potential output over time and potentially twice as much as the champion A.
+In the scenario above, a professional player would certainly pick Champion B, as this nets a higher potential output over time and potentially twice as much as Champion A.

-However, an average player ends up doing significantly less damage over time because well, they are average.
+However, an average player ends up doing significantly less damage over time, because well, they are average.
+The same champion that doubles a pro's output halves yours.

 Meanwhile, utility-based champions are even more difficult, as a mechanical failure can cost the game.